section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 [Check more benefits of date fns](https://date-fns.org/).

 ### Getting Started with Date-fns
 Date-fns is available in the [npm packages collection](https://www.npmjs.com/package/date-fns).
-And if then you have [Node.js installed](http://nodejs.org/), install date-fns using the following command `npm install date-fns`.
-Alternatively, if you are using yarn `yarn add date-fns` will get you started.
+And if  you have [Node.js installed](http://nodejs.org/), install date-fns using command `npm install date-fns`.
+Or, if you are using yarn `yarn add date-fns` will get you started.
 Date-fns can be used with both [CommonJS Modules](https://nodejs.org/api/modules.html) and [ES modules](https://nodejs.org/api/esm.html).
 In this article, we will dive into CommonJS module with date instances such as:
 - Displaying dates
 - Date formatting
 - Date locale